kekec/xmc2go-helloworld/README.md

 # What
-A simple example on how to use the UART interface on xmc2go using DAVE4 (NO DAVE APPS).
+A simple example on how to use the UART interface on xmc2go using DAVE4 (NO DAVE APPS) for xmc2go by Infineon.
 Main.c was taken from [here](https://www.infineonforums.com/threads/3163-xmc2go-and-xmclib-for-UART-in-dave-4)
 The rest of the files was generated using DAVE4 (simple main template).